Percent of adults who currently use e-cigarettes some days or every day

 Measure Overview

-State Health Compare presents annual, state-level rates of adults who smoke e-cigarettes based on findings from the Behavioral Risk Factor Surveillance System (BRFSS).
-These rates can be broken down by education level, race/ethnicity, and age group.
+State Health Compare presents annual, state-level rates of adults who smoke e-cigarettes based on Behavioral Risk Factor Surveillance System (BRFSS) data.
 BRFSS defines e-cigarette use as individuals who currently use e-cigarettes some days or every day.

 Generate customized graphics using this data by selecting one of the options below.